USRSE/usrse.github.io/_posts/history/2022-02-06-a-brief-history-of-usrse.md

 * While working at NSF, Dan Katz started interacting with the Software Sustainability Institute in 2013, as the initial UK RSE groups were beginning to make an impact, which Dan observed and starting thinking about how to bring this model to the US.
 * Vanessa Sochat had vision for a layer of academic software developers at an institution in January of 2016, although she had never heard of research software engineering [[ref](https://vsoch.github.io/2016/the-academic-software-developer/)].
 * Ian Cosden founded the Princeton Research Software Engineering group in 2016, with the initial goal to help researchers optimize their software running on Princeton HPC systems.
-* Dan Katz met Ian Cosden at a workshop in Princeton on May 2, 2017, and discussed Ian’s group, a nascent RSE group, telling Ian about the RSE concept and term.
+* Dan Katz met Ian Cosden at an NSF-funded workshop on research software collaborations between high energy physics and computer science in Princeton on May 2, 2017 [[ref](https://indico.cern.ch/event/622920/timetable/)].
+There they discussed Ian's group, a nascent RSE group, telling Ian about the RSE concept and term.
 Dan had met or collaborated with several individuals that would turn into the initial leaders of US-RSE over a decade later.
 * NSF started to fund conceptualizations of sustainability institutes in 2015 and Karthik Ram, Jeffrey Carver, Sandra Gesing, Dan Katz and Nic Weber are the co-PIs on the conceptualization of the US Research Software Sustainability Institute (URSSI) that was funded from 2017-2021.
 Activities include community building via workshops, a large-scale survey and ethnographic studies.
 The implementation plan for URSSI can be found [here](https://plan.urssi.us/).

 This message about sustainability and research software trickled quickly into the United States.